-- You are suddenly urinating very little, or not at all.
+- You are urinating less than usual, or not at all.

-- Your pain is not getting better even after you take your medicine.
+- Your pain is not getting better even after treatment.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.